Alone in the cold, homeless women in Anchorage, Alaska need somewhere to turn—somewhere to feel safe.

 At night, the Hope Center offers a free shelter for women only, a safe place for the many homeless women to escape from abusive situations and even sex trafficking.

 You would think that the local government would want to support organizations like the Hope Center.
-Instead, Anchorage officials are going after it because of its Christian beliefs.
+Instead, Anchorage officials went after it because of its Christian beliefs.

 Soon after, a complaint was filed against the Hope Center with the Anchorage Civil Rights Commission, claiming that the center had discriminated against this individual.
 But the Hope Center never violated the law.
 In fact, they got this individual the care he needed.